 Ebola Hemorrhagic Fever

 Ebola virus disease is a severe infection.
-It can have a mortality rate of up to 90%.
 The infection can occur in humans and animals.

 Virus Attack on Cell